-There are many free password managers out there, but LastPass or NordPass will probably appeal to the most people.
-They can store an unlimited number of passwords or secure notes (like credit card info) and support one-to-one secure password sharing (paid password managers allow you to share your information with groups, sort of like a Dropbox link).
+There are many free password managers out there, but options like Bitwarden or NordPass will probably appeal to the most people.
+Some can store an unlimited number of passwords or secure notes (like credit card info) and support one-to-one secure password sharing (paid password managers allow you to share your information with groups, sort of like a Dropbox link).

 Those who are tech-savvy should consider using Bitwarden, an open-source password manager that allows you to store an unlimited number of passwords or secure notes on a local server.
 You can also use Bitwarden to store data in the cloud, of course.

-Premium password managers don’t reinvent the wheel; they use the same password-generating and storing features that you get with a free LastPass (or similar) membership.
+Premium password managers don’t reinvent the wheel; they use the same password-generating and storing features that you get with many free memberships.
 If that’s all you need, I suggest trying a free password manager to see how you like it.
-Premium services only come into play when you want added account security, a password client for your whole family, fancy features like darkweb scanning, or a faster, more intuitive user interface than what LastPass or NordPass have to offer.
+Premium services only come into play when you want added account security, a password client for your whole family, fancy features like dark web scanning, or a faster, more intuitive user interface than what NordPass has to offer.

 Here’s what you get with a premium password manager:

 - Enhanced Security: Password and Dashlane are our favorite paid password managers because they require a complex “security key” when logging into a new device and force two-factor authentication.
-Other password managers, including LastPass’ free and paid tiers, lack this feature.
+Select other password managers lack this feature.